 Over the next two thousand years the Starlark journeyed through the Inner Sphere, as the Eridanus League, the Doran Empire, the Virginis Combine, and the First Federation developed around them; this ship became one of the first relativistic traders carrying colonists, genetic material, technology and information from star to star.
 After many upgrades the ship was eventually capable of one third lightspeed, and embarked on a new career as a trader within the Middle Regions.
 After the ship was eventually retired at Argelander in 2889 several nanotech replicas of this famous ship (with advanced monopole drive systems) were built and continued to trade in the NoCoZo and Communion of Worlds until after the Version War.

-The Starlark was 600 metres long without shields, and built of lightweight carbon-titanium composites; its mass without fuel was 170,000 tonnes, and with fuel (including external tanks) two million tonnes.
 With four powerful antimatter-catalysed fusion motors and massive external propellant tanks during the acceleration phase, the Starlark (when first built) could reach ten percent of light speed.
-A turingrade-plus ship's brain controlled the daily operation of the ship, with a human crew as back-up working in shifts throughout the voyage.
+A superbright ship's brain known as Fred Hoyle controlled the daily operation of the ship, with a human crew as back-up working in shifts throughout the voyage.

-Antimatter for fusion catalysis was obtained from the extensive solar amat farms in the inner Solar System; it appears that the Goddess of Earth manipulated the energy market at this time to facilitate the diaspora of Humanity into interstellar space; nevertheless these so-called "backyarder" ships were hastily designed and built, and several failed to reach their destinations.
-Additionally the hibernation technology available at that time was not entirely reliable, and a proportion of the refugees stored in the central hold did not survive, or suffered various kinds of brain damage and other ill effects.
-Later in the history of this long-serving vessel more advanced nanostasis technology allowed a near-total survival rate, just as upgraded drive systems decreased the average time between stars
+Antimatter for fusion catalysis was obtained from the extensive solar amat farms in the inner Solar System; the Goddess of Earth was in control of the antimatter-production facilities, and allowed certain ships to use amat drive to facilitate the diaspora of Humanity into interstellar space.
+When leaving the Solar System for the first time, the Starlark was assisted by GAIA's boostbeam.
+These so-called "backyarder" ships were hastily designed and built, and several failed to reach their destinations.
+Additionally the cryostasis hibernation technology available at that time was not entirely reliable, and a proportion of the refugees stored in the central hold did not survive, or suffered various kinds of brain damage and other ill effects.
+Later in the history of this long-serving vessel more advanced nanostasis technology allowed a near-total survival rate, just as upgraded drive systems decreased the average time between stars.